 The dynamic disk has greater flexibility for volume management.
 It uses a database (in the last 1MB of MBR disk or 1MB reserved partition of GPT disk) to track the information about the dynamic volume on one or more dynamic disks and every dynamic disk keeps a copy of the database.
 But the basic disk use a partition table to keep track of information.
 Thus, you can get your data back if you are currently using dynamic disk.

-First and the most common, your dynamic disk is out of space and you need to clone disk to larger disk that can contain your system and all data completely.
+First and the most common situation, your dynamic disk is out of space and you need to clone disk to larger disk that can contain your system and all data completely.

-Second and the most popular, your dynamic disk does not perform well and you want to clone dynamic disk to SSD for higher performance.
-When your computer run slowly and slowly, you may find that it takes several minutes for your computer to start, and the programs will load longer, and more.
+Second, your dynamic disk may not perform well and you want to clone dynamic disk to SSD for higher performance.
+When your computer runs slowly and slowly, you may find that it takes several minutes for your computer to start, and the programs will load longer, and more.
 It's really annoying and make you confused.

-Third and the most concerned, you want to add a extra layer of data and system security.
+Last but not least, you may want to add a extra layer of data and system security.
 Cloning disk is most simplest way, because you can directly use the cloned disk to boot your computer in issues.

 Best way to clone dynamic disk to SSD

 As a matter of fact, it's a little tricky to clone dynamic disk.
 So, some users try to convert dynamic disk to basic disk with Disk Management and then clone the converted dynamic disk.
 But during the conversion process, there will be huge data loss.
-Because the built-in partition manager requires to delete all partitions and data on it before converting dynamic disk.
-Well then, what is the best way to clone dynamic disk in Windows 7/8/10 without losing data.
+Because the built-in partition manager requires you to delete all partitions and data on it before converting dynamic disk.
+Well then, what is the best way to clone dynamic disk in Windows 11/10/8/7 without losing data?